richelbilderbeek/awk_course/docs/morning_session/hello_awk.md

     - The learners have run an AWK interpreter
     - The learners have run AWK from the command-line
     - The learners have to experienced why single quote is most often used
+    - The learners have run AWK on an input file

     Lesson plan: